OliverArthur/musical-system/README.md

 **Work with the database**

 I you are using docker for the backend.
-Work with db migrations will be more easy

-first you have to ssh into the docker container by running this command.
+Work with the db migrations will be more easy first you have to ssh into the docker container by running this command.

 ```ssh